Perhaps you, too, have heard of The Nature Conservancy, but don’t know much about it. I recently attended an eye-opening presentation.

 He started a partnership with Donald MacRae to build a resort.
 The MacRae family eventually acquired a controlling interest.

-The Nature Conservancy does not purchase every property offered to it.
-It has a greater interest in Grandfather Mountain than simply protecting a tourist attraction.
+The Nature Conservancy does not purchase every property offered to it, however.
+It has more interest in Grandfather Mountain than simply protecting a tourist attraction.
 Grandfather Mountain is a globally significant ecological site.
-It offers habitat for a greater variety of rare species than any other mountain in the eastern United States.
+In fact, it offers habitat for a greater variety of rare species than any other mountain in the eastern United States.

 The organization has preserved 700,000 acres in North Carolina alone.
 It manages environmentally sensitive and significant preserves in all 50 states.
 It also operates on every continent except Antarctica.